PouyaPouryaie/basicFeaturesForSpringProject/README.md

 - Log4j2
     - logging and config log-message
 - Exception management
+- MapStruct
+    - mapper tools for map view to entity and vice-versa
+- Validation handler
+    - use annotation for validation
+    - use log for validation error
+    - define your validation and use for model
 - decoupling layer
     - controller, service and repository layer for easy extend